Checkerboard Print Is The Next Big Thing In Nail Art

 Like preppy gingham's cooler sister (and maybe a second cousin to plaid), the squared checkerboard print is a little edgier, hearkening back to the Vans you wore in the early '00s.
 Plus, it takes on a racing-flag sporty kind of vibe when styled into the current accessory de jour: a manicure.

 Heading into pre-spring, we've noticed so many nail artists have pulled inspiration from the checkerboard print.
-Whether it's classic black and white or a bright and springy colorway, scroll through to see our favorite takes on the trend.
+Whether it's classic black and white or a bright and springy colourway, scroll through to see our favourite takes on the trend.